PitiBouchon/DownDownWeGo/README.md

 The objective is to go as deep as you can without dying because of fall damage.
 Constantly manage your falling speed to avoid going too fast and hurt yourself.

+You can grab walls to slow down your descent, but be careful, you will quickly get tired if you hold on for too long.
+Pay also attention to crackled stones, they will break as soon as you land on them !

+# === Controls === #

+← → : Move left/right
+↑ : Jump
+SPACE : Grab walls
+ESC : Pause game

 # === Credits === #